 Watering turfgrass areas lightly and frequently leads to weak, unhealthy plants, promotes a shallow root system, and increases probability for disease, algae, and moss development.
-Light and frequent is only acceptable when establishing grass from seed or sod or forcing growth with nitrogen fertilizer.
-When establishing turf, because seedlings are very susceptible to drying out, the seedbed should not be allowed to dry.
+Light and frequent is only acceptable when establishing grass from seed, sprigs, or sod, or forcing growth with nitrogen fertilizer.
+When establishing turf, because seedlings, sprigs, and sod are very susceptible to drying out, the area should not be allowed to dry.
 These areas require irrigation 2-4 times daily depending on weather conditions.
 The amount of water applied should only moisten the top 1.5-2 inches of the soil profile.
-Once germinated seedlings reach 2 inches in height, begin shifting the irrigation strategy to deep and infrequent watering and prepare to mow the turf as the soils are dried.
+Once germinated seedlings or sprigs reach 2 inches in height, begin shifting the irrigation strategy to deep and infrequent watering.